 The Lancashire Local Offer is a free and impartial service provided by Lancashire County Council.
 They provide information about services across the county for families of children with special educational needs and/or a disability (SEND), covering areas including health and social care, education, early years, finance, transport, leisure activities and support groups.
 Lancashire have set up a Facebook page with their Local offer which is easily accessible and provides lots of relevant information.
 Facebook Local Offer.

 Special Educational Needs and Disability (SEND) Local Offer this details the support that the school can offer children identified as having a SEND.
 It also includes the accessibility plan for all people, staff, visitors and children with sensory or physical impairments.
 The Special Educational Needs and Disability Policy can be accessed here for more information.

 Please note that if your child has a disability and you are considering choosing Lord Street as their school then a visit is a good idea.
 It will help us to work together to make sure that any special support your child needs can be in place when they start and helps us to make sure that the building is accessible to them.
-The same applies for any parents who have a disability.
-The ongoing building works are challenging for us but they will be over soon!

 Have a look at the SEND policy